danclay/eris-fleet/README.md

 - Graceful shutdowns

 # Installation
 Run `npm install eris-fleet` or with yarn: `yarn add eris-fleet`.

-If you don't want to install the dev dependencies use `npm install --production` or `yarn add eris-fleet --production=true`.
+To use a less refined, but more up-to-date branch, use `npm install danclay/eris-fleet#dev` or `yarn add danclay/eris-fleet#dev`.
+[Documentation for the dev branch.](https://github.com/danclay/eris-fleet/tree/dev)

 # Basics